 The Science Lesson

-I created this simple Atom Lesson download that you can use with your children as a place to start.
+I created this simple Atom Lesson download for younger students that you can use with your children as a place to start.
 It covers the basics of atoms by answering simple questions like – What is an atom?
 What makes up an atom?
 Are there different types of atoms?

 Hands-On Atom Resources